cyevgeniy/evg.moe/content/js/make-for-frontend.md

 Here's why I think it's better than scripts in a `package.json` file:

 - Multi-line commands
-- Comments
+- Comments.
+Each line can be commented.
+You can describe **why** you run one command before another.
+In a `package.json` file, all your commands are placed on a single line.
 - Works great with non node-based commands.
 In one of our projects we use selenium for integration tests, and I don't blowing my mind every time struggling to remember how to install all dependencies and run tests.

-For development I use devcontainers, and as you can see, connecting to a devcontainer is pretty much to type:
+For development I use devcontainers, and connecting to a devcontainer is pretty much to type:

 ```bash
 devpod up .
 devpod ssh projname
 ```

-Now I'm just typing `make devpod`, and after a few seconds I'm inside =>.
+Now I'm just typing `make devpod`, and after a few seconds I'm inside a devcontainer.

-I've faced with one cons, though - Windows support.
-It will require additional steps to setup make.
-To handle this issue, we use a simple rule - base commands should be always available via `npm run`, such as
-`dev`, `build`, `test`, and in the Makefile we duplicate them + add all other commands that may be useful.
+*In a team, this approach will work only if each of team's members uses a platform with a `make` available.
+On linux and Mac, it's already included.
+On a Windows system you need to install `make` by yourself.*